-Practice.
-Practice.
-Practice.
-We cannot emphasize the importance of this principle enough.
+We cannot emphasize the importance of practicing enough.
 The more you practice, the better you’ll get: it’s that simple.

 R is a programming language that has become increasingly popular over the last few years among data scientists and analysts.
-Being able to code in R not only can help you unlock career opportunities, but it will also give you a whole new range of skills that you can use to analyze data, and approach problems in your life using data.
+Being able to code in R not only can help you unlock career opportunities.
+Knowing R will also give you a whole new range of skills that you can use to analyze data.
+You’ll also build the mindset you need to approach problems in your life using data.

 There’s no way around it—learning R is a challenge, and its syntax can be confusing even to existing programmers.
 And, R is constantly changing, so you may find that over time you need to come back to basic concepts and master them again.
 But that’s just part of being a programmer because all the best programming languages evolve over time.